Catalin-Ripanu/HW2_ASC/README.md

 N = 1600: Time = 2.169437
 ```

-*Neopt* Version
+### Neopt Version

-For this version, the classical approach was chosen for matrix multiplication, obviously not ignoring the fact that A is an upper triangular matrix.
-There is a function for each operation necessary in calculating matrix C.
+- Classical approach for matrix multiplication
+- Considers A as an upper triangular matrix
+- Separate function for each operation in calculating matrix C

-These are the running times:
+Running times:
 ```
 N = 400: Time = 1.104875
 N = 520: Time = 2.427099